 Canatara Park

 Canatara Park is the largest and most well-known park in the City of Sarnia.
-It has many attractions including a long stretch of sandy beach, rentable picnic pavilions and spaces, a concert stage near the beach, a BMX and Bike Track, and many paved and unpaved trails.
+It has many attractions including a long stretch of sandy beach, rentable picnic pavilions and spaces, concert stage, food trucks, BMX and bike track, and many paved and unpaved trails.

 These two parking lots are challenging given their age and condition as water consistently pools at the entrances creating safety concerns when it freezes over.
 Given the challenges, these parking lots are not maintained throughout the winter, and as such they often present a challenging obstacle for residents who inadvertently enter the area on occasion and sometimes find themselves unable to exit unassisted.